Guide to Contest a Will in NSW

 • A member of the deceased’s household who is wholly or partly dependent on the deceased

-Making a Family Provision Claim in NSW
+Making a Family Provisions Claim in NSW

 In NSW, a person may bring a family provision claim by filing an application with the court (typically the Supreme Court of NSW) for a ‘family provision order’ under section 59 of the Succession Act 2006 (NSW).